-Bummed about the massive gap between Game of Thrones season?
+Bummed about the end of Game of Thrones?
 Worry not nerds, you can get your G.O.T. fix by visiting these 5 Game of Thrones filming locations.

 Take me to Westeros

-Game of Thrones is known for selecting the coolest filming locations on the planet.
+Game of Thrones is selects the coolest filming locations on the planet.
 Ironically, this plays into the time it takes to film a season.
-Although there are plenty of iconic locations to chose from, this list of Game of Thrones filming locations is reserved to ones that will help you forget about what’s to come and have you thinking you are in the mythical land of Westeros.
+Although there are plenty of iconic locations, this list of Game of Thrones filming locations is reserved for ones that will help you forget about what’s to come and have you thinking you are in the mythical land of Westeros.

 1) Dubrovnik, Croatia

 First up on this list of iconic Game of Thrones filming locations has to be the old town of Dubrovnik, Croatia.
-This walled city has been heavily used in the series.
-Walking within (or on top) its walls you will be instantly transported to King’s Landing.
+The city walls are frequently in the series.
+Walking within (or on top) its walls, you will be instantly transported to King’s Landing.

 2) Mdina, Malta

 The walled city of Mdina goes as far back as 870.
-Although nowhere near the sea (possibly why Dubrovnik took over as the King’s Landing Game of Thrones filming locations), it was strategically built to overlook the island and has withstood many attacks over the years.
-Today Medina is home to about 300 people, zero cars, and is the best preserved and most significant sites on the island.
+Although nowhere near the sea (possibly why Dubrovnik took over the King’s Landing Game of Thrones filming location), its location was strategically to overlook the island.
+As such, it has withstood many attacks over the years.
+Today Medina is home to about 300 people and zero cars.
+It is the best preserved and most significant site on the island.

 To follow the King’s Road you will need to head to Northern Ireland.
 Amongst the surrounding farms and greenery, you will find over 150 Beech trees lining the path to the Gracehill House.
 Anyone familiar with the show will have a hard time seeing it and not thinking about Game of Thrones and the path to King’s Landing.

 - Need a lift?
-I used Auto Europe to get around Ireland and highly recommend!
+I used Auto Europe to get around Ireland and highly recommend it!

 4) Larrybane, Northern Ireland

-With its one of its main sound stages found just past the Titanic Musem in Belfast, it should come as no surprise that the surrounding area is utilized heavily in the series.
+With one of its main sound stages just past the Titanic Museum in Belfast, it’s no surprise that the surrounding area is often in the series.
 A little further north from the Dark Hedges you will find yourself on the Causeway Coast, an area extensively used as Game of Thrones filming locations.